ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 | log-status   | The logging status of the flow log: OK: Data is logging normally to the chosen destinations.
 NODATA: There was no network traffic to or from the network interface during the aggregation interval.
 SKIPDATA: Some flow log records were skipped during the aggregation interval.
 This may be because of an internal capacity constraint, or an internal error. |

 **\[Exam tip]:** Action field's ACCEPT or REJECT can be due to SG / Network ACL

+## Site to Site VPN <a name="site-to-site-vpn"></a>

+To set up a Site to Site VPN connection from on-premise datacentre to AWS, we need the following to be setup:

+1. VPN gateway (Attached to VPC)
+2. Site to Site VPN connection
+3. Customer gateway on premise

+Customer gateway is a software application or physical device on customer side of the VPN connection.
+We need a static, routable IP address for the customer gateway device.
+If gateway is behind a NAT, NAT-T must be configured and use public IP address of the NAT.

+## Direct Connect <a name="direct-connect"></a>

+Provides a dedicated private connection from customer network to VPC:

+- Dedicated connection must be setup between datacentre and AWS Direct Connect locations.
+- Need to setup a Virtual Private Gateway to VPC

+Direct connect can access public resources (S3) and private (EC2) on same connection.

+Use Cases:

+- Increase bandwidth throughput - working with large data sets at lower costs.
+- More consistent network experience - applications using real-time data feeds.
+- For hybrid environments.

+Direct connect gateway can connect to multiple VPCs, but it is not a VPC peering point.

+Connection types:

+1. Dedicated connections: 1Gbps and 10 Gbps capacity.

+   - Physical ethernet port dedicated to customer.

+2. Hosted connections: 50Mbps, 500Mbps, to 10Gbps

+   - Capacity can be added or removed on demand.
+   - 1, 2, 5, 10 Gbps available at select AWS Direct Connect Partners.

+There is a minimum lead time of 1 month to establish the connection.

+**Note:** Data in transit is not encrypted.
+The solution is to provide a VPN connection on top of Direct Connect.